CAS-ReproLab/Pyochem_1/README.md

 # Pyochem_1
-Learn fundamentals of scientific computing for biochemistry using Jupyter notebooks in Python
+Learn fundamentals of scientific computing for biochemistry using Python in Jupyter Notebooks

 ## What to Expect:
 - **.ipynb files**: Each of the files represents a key concept.
 It consists of a brief explanation, followed by code examples.
 There are exercises with solutions that follow.